 Hyperattenuating pulmonary consolidation refers to a region of lung parenchyma with air space opacification that has higher attenuation on CT than muscle or than expected with typical causes of consolidation such as pneumonia (fluid attenuation) or cancer (soft tissue attenuation).

-There are only a few causes of a pulmonary mass with internal calcification.
+There are only a few causes of a hyperattenuating pulmonary mass which can be often due to internal calcification.
 They include:

 granuloma: most common